 return false;

-Losing reference to the head If you move your head pointer without saving it first, you lose the entire list.
-Always keep a separate reference to head, or use a dummy node.
+}Losing the head of the list If you move your head pointer without saving it first, you lose the entire list.
+Always keep a separate reference, or use a dummy node.

-Always check node?.next != null (or node != null && node.next != null) before accessing node.next.next.
+Null dereference on .next Always check that both the node and its .next are non-null before accessing .next.next.
 This is the most common linked list bug.

-Forgetting the "save next" step in reversal
+Forgetting to "save next" during reversal

-In iterative reversal: you must save curr.next before overwriting it.
+In reversal: you must save curr.next before overwriting it.
 Without ListNode next = curr.next, you lose the rest of the list.

-Assuming built-in linked list has O(1) index access
+Assuming O(1) index access